 Where do you start with putting together a plan for achieving your running goals?
-In this article we will explore 5 steps that can set you on the road to running success.
+In this first article in of a series of 5, I explore 5 steps that can set you on the road to running success.

 1. Set Running Goals

 I often chat with athletes that want to start running or competing in races, but don’t know where to start.
 It all starts with understanding your running goals.
 You don’t drive around aimlessly when you go on vacation?!
 No, you decide where you want to go, and then you can figure out the details of how to get there.